the-frey/generation-ships/rules.md

   - You may board or repair on this tile as normal.
   - Skip the movement phase of your turn as you are attempting to extract resources.

+### If on a Nebula Tile

+- Electromagnetic interference has scrambled your sensors.
+Roll two die at the beginning of your turn, you need to roll above a 7 to continue on.

 ### Moving

 - Once all trading has completed and cards have been played, move your ship forward one tile.